2021 VFL season: Amalgamation with the NEAFL

 In August 2020, it was announced that the NEAFL would amalgamate into the VFL, with all of its clubs afforded the opportunity to join the VFL, over a transitional period in 2021 and 2022.
 This was expected to provide both the AFL clubs and the northeastern pathway clubs with a higher standard of competition, improving player development and senior pathways in the north east.
 Six of the NEAFL's nine teams joined the new competition: the Sydney reserves, Greater Western Sydney reserves, Brisbane reserves and Gold Coast reserves, and two stand-alone senior clubs from Queensland: Gold Coast based Southport Sharks and Brisbane based Aspley Hornets.
 Sydney based Sydney University was offered a licence before ultimately declining due to the cost to compete being too high.
 The Canberra Demons and Brisbane based Redland both declined to join the merged competition before licenses were offered.

-The competition was referred to by the working title 'VFL/East Coast second-tier competition' in official correspondence during part of the offseason, before the 'Victorian Football League' was ultimately retained unchanged.
+The competition was referred to by the working title "VFL/East Coast second-tier competition" in official correspondence during part of the offseason, before the "Victorian Football League" name was ultimately retained unchanged.